MileHacker Logo

 Urban Landscape

-The city features broad, tree-lined streets, vast public parks, and a growing array of contemporary architecture.
+The city features broad, tree-lined streets, vast municipal parks, and a growing array of contemporary architecture.
 The pace of life here is more relaxed than in Beijing or Tianjin, yet all modern traveler amenities exist.

 Visitors observe a city proud of its regional identity and its place in the larger narrative of China's progress.